Fremont, California: Irvington District

-During the 1850's until re-designated in 1871 by the U. S Post Office, the cross roads were locally known as "Niggers Corners".
 In 1871 Washington College, the first industrial educational institution in California was established in Washington township near the crossroads.
 As a result, the US Postal Service established a post office called Washington Corners at the college in 1870, which became the name of the settlement on the 1878 Alameda County map of Washington Township.

 In 1884, realizing the need for a proper town name, local inhabitants selected the name of Irving.
 The name was chosen in honor of Judge Irving, the local traveling circuit judge of the time.
 Later, when the railroad came through the area, the published train schedule pamphlets erroneously listed the Irving train depot as "Irvington."
 The town petitioned the railroad about the error.
 The railroad company notified the town that it was too costly for them to replace the train schedule pamphlets (over $100,000); and in 1887 following the recommendation, the people of Irving changed the town name to Irvington.

 The Irvington district has two main neighborhoods: Irvington Woods and the Irvington Square.
 The neighborhood is ethnically mixed and is primarily working class.
 For city planning purposes, the Irvington area was enlarged to encompass most of the south central residential section of Fremont, from Auto Mall Parkway to Mowry Avenue, from I-880 to roughly the BART line (excluding the Central District described below).
 This Irvington community plan area includes the Sundale neighborhood, the South Sundale neighborhood, 28 Palms, Blacow, and Grimmer subdivisions.
 The area is served by three high schools: Irvington High School, Robertson High School, and John F. Kennedy High School.

 The Irvingtonian period of North American mammals is named for this district due to the fossil sequence excavated here.